WalletConnect/walletconnect-docs/docs/specs/servers/echo/spec.md

     Sign       = 1 << 1
     Auth       = 1 << 2
     Chat       = 1 << 3
-    Push       = 1 << 4
+    Notify     = 1 << 4
     ```
   - `blob`: If the payload is encrypted this is just the encrypted blob, when this is cleartext it should be base64 encoded.
-The blob should follow the format from of the [Push Message](https://docs.walletconnect.com/2.0/specs/clients/push/data-structures#push-message)
+The blob should follow the format from of the [Notify Message](https://docs.walletconnect.com/2.0/specs/clients/notify/data-structures#notify-message)